Summary

 “This series of short stories and the accompanying original art were created to document and share my journey as a dementia caregiver.
 If you are caring for a loved one who is challenged by Alzheimer’s or another dementia, may they resonate with you while seeking meaning in your caregiving work and a better, brighter and healthier future.
 If this is your first time stopping by, I recommend starting from the beginning with Story #1: A Few Things I’ve Learned.”

-Stories from a Caregiver: Love, Resiliency, and Renewal
+Love, Resilience, and Renewal

-Story #17: What Day is This?
+What Day is This?
+Story #17

 First light and creature sounds in the desert are unlike any other place we’ve ever lived.
 It is heaven for early risers.
 Recently, my wife awakened and entered the room where I was reading.
 As usual, we greeted each other with “Good morning” and an affectionate hug.
 She then asked, “Is this November?”
 Not over-reacting, I answered, “No, Honey, this is April.”
 Then she asked, “What time is it?”
 I answered, “6:45.”
 She responded, “I thought it was about 11:00.”
 Her next question was, “What day is it?”
 I answered, “Thursday.”
 This innocuous dialogue had become our typical morning routine for several months so I already knew what came next.
 Sure enough, she got a cup of coffee and repeated, “What time is it?”
 By now, she had entered the family room from the kitchen to join me.